Richard Childress Racing in the NASCAR Cup Series: Car No. 8 history

 On September 13, 2022, it was announced that Kyle Busch would be taking over the No. 8 beginning in 2023.
-Busch began the season with a 19th place finish at the 2023 Daytona 500.
+Busch began the season with a 19th-place finish at the 2023 Daytona 500.
 A week later, he scored his first win with RCR and 61st career victory at Fontana.
 Busch later scored wins at Talladega and Gateway.
 He was eliminated from the Round of 12 at the conclusion of the Charlotte Roval race.
-On June 3, Busch crashed during a Goodyear tire test at Indianapolis Motor Speedway.
+On June 3, Busch crashed during a Goodyear tire test at Indianapolis.

+Busch began the 2024 season with a 12th-place finish at the Daytona 500.
+The following week, he finished third in a thrilling three-wide photo finish at Atlanta, just 0.007 seconds behind Daniel Suárez, who claimed the win, with Ryan Blaney taking second.
+On lap 2 of the All-Star Race, Busch made contact with the wall while battling Ricky Stenhouse Jr..
+He then collided with Stenhouse's car from behind, sending him into the wall and ending his race.
+Afterward, Stenhouse expressed his intention to confront Busch.
+He approached Busch at his hauler in the infield, and the two drivers exchanged words about the incident.
+The argument escalated when Stenhouse threw a punch, triggering a brawl involving both drivers' crews and Stenhouse's father.
+However, despite finishing second in the final two regular-season races at Daytona and Darlington, Busch failed to make the playoffs.
+This marked the first time since 2012, and the first time in the history of the modern playoff format, that Busch missed the playoffs.
+Additionally, he went winless for the first time in his full-time career, ending a 19-year streak of at least one win per season.